Walid-khaled/autonomous_mobile_robots/README.md

 ### PD Controller

 A PD controller was developed to incorporate the odometery data as feedback.
-It is implemented in 2 stages; reaching yhe target position and correcting the orientation.
+It is implemented in 2 stages; reaching the target position and correcting the orientation.

 https://user-images.githubusercontent.com/90580636/205747639-0930f718-3cef-40f2-9913-4f9b7f47750d.mp4